S.B. Ballard Stadium: Renovations

 The stadium underwent a $24.8 million renovation in preparation for the start of the 2009 I-AA season.
+The first major renovation of the stadium included the construction of visitor locker rooms beneath the northern endzone stands and the newly built Ainslie Football Complex, which would house the Monarchs' locker room, 24 suites, and 400 lodge seats.
 In July 2009, the stadium was renamed Foreman Field at S.B.
-Ballard Stadium, in honor of a local contractor, who donated more than $2.5 million for the stadium.
-On September 5, 2009, the first ODU football game was held at Foreman Field.
-Old Dominion defeated Chowan University 36–21.
+Ballard Stadium, in honor of the stadium contractor that donated more than $2.5 million for the stadium.
+On September 5, 2009, the first ODU football game was held at Foreman Field where the Monarchs defeated the Chowan Hawks 36–21.

 In 2016, Populous did an expansion study and recommended that Foreman Field be torn down and rebuilt because the existing structure could not be updated to meet modern building codes.
 Old Dominion University endorsed the study findings and the plan to renovate the stadium was approved by the Virginia General Assembly in 2017.
-Phase I of the stadium renovation will be completed between the 2018 and 2019 football seasons.
-The capacity after the completion of Phase I will 22,130.
-The capacity after Phase II will be over 30,000.
+Phase I of the initial stadium renovation plan was to be completed between the 2018 and 2019 football seasons, with its capacity after completion being 22,130.
+The capacity after Phase II was planned to be over 30,000.

-Old Dominion played their final game in Foreman Field's original form on November 17, 2018 against Virginia Military Institute.
-The $67.5 million stadium reconstruction project began with the demolition of the old grandstands on November 19, 2018 and is expected to be completed in time for Old Dominion's 2019 season.
+Old Dominion played their final game in Foreman Field's original form on November 17, 2018, against Virginia Military Institute.
+The $67.5 million stadium reconstruction project began with the demolition of the old grandstands on November 19, 2018, and was successfully expected to be completed in time for Old Dominion's 2019 season.

-Greg DuBois, ODU's vice president for administration and finance, said the University "looked at other projects done around the country in this fashion, and we worked with the architects and contractors to assure ourselves we could do it in nine months.
+Greg DuBois, ODU's vice president for administration and finance, said the university "looked at other projects done around the country in this fashion," and we worked with the architects and contractors to assure ourselves we could do it in nine months.

-"It will be a tremendous challenge, but we're confident it can and will be done on time."

-On January 28, 2019, ODU officials voted to rename the playing surface after alumnus Barry Kornblau after his $3 million donation.
+On January 28, 2019, ODU officials voted to rename the playing surface to Kornblau Field following a $3 million donation from alumnus Barry Kornblau.
 The official capacity for S.B.
-Ballard Stadium during the 2019 season is 22,480.
+Ballard Stadium during the 2019 season was 21,944.